joehakimrahme/os-smoke/README.md

 A quick utility to set up networking and launch a single instance on a fresh OpenStack deployment.
 I use this as a quick sanity test, which I find much faster than setting up Tempest.
+Internally, `os-smoke` uses the `python-openstackclient`[1], so make sure you have this installed.

 Usage
 -----